 Student Challenge 2011

-The winner of this year's competition is Joevas Asare (University of Surrey), who wrote a poem and recorded it in the form of a rap.
+The winner of this year's competition is Joevas Asare (University of Surrey), for his rap which you can listen to here as an mp3.
 Joevas will receive £500 and the opportunity to attend the annual Higher Education Academy Conference (including travel expenses).
-You can listen to his rap here.

 Joevas being presented with his certificate by Prof Robert Witt, the Head of Economics at the University of Surrey.